 Q: What if I cannot attend the live webinar?

-Learn directly from Michael Poisson, Director of Development at Silent Machine Entertainment, Krysten Ritter’s production company that has a first look deal at Universal TV!
-Previously he was at Ryan Reynolds' TV pod, DarkFire TV.
-Michael is also a comedy writer who used his insider knowledge to land a manager, and get two projects in development at production companies!
 In this Stage 32 Next Level Webinar, your host Michael Poisson will teach you how to write a kick-ass comedy pilot that will get executives’ attention.
 This webinar is not only about how to properly execute writing a comedy pilot, but also about how to make it your strongest sample so that it can get noticed!
 You will leave the webinar knowing: The 3 most important things Producers/Execs look for in a pilot as they relate to concept, structure and voice.
 How to properly highlight your unique comedic voice and stuff your script with laughs.
 How to create a crisp 1-2 sentence pitch that will get executives excited about your idea.
 How to navigate the competitions and fellowships.
 How to think from a Producer/Manager/Executives POV and understand what they're looking for so you can apply it to your script.
-Michael Poisson is currently the Director of Development at Silent Machine Entertainment, Krysten Ritter’s production company that has a first look deal at Universal TV, where he works closely with writers to develop their ideas to pitch to studios and networks.
-Working on the inside of the system, first as a talent agency assistant, then a production company assistant, and currently a director of development has given Michael Poisson a unique perspective for what kind of script stands out among the hordes on everyone’s “Weekend Read” lists and he is here exclusively with Stage 32 to share that knowledge with you.
+Michael Poisson is a former Director of Development who's worked for Ryan Reynolds TV production company DarkFire TV, Krysten Ritter's company Silent Machine and CAA and is now a writer on Netflix's Raising Dion.
+This background gives has given Michael a unique perspective for what kind of script stands out among the hordes on everyone’s “Weekend Read” lists and he is here exclusively with Stage 32 to share that knowledge with you.
+PRAISE FOR MICHAEL'S TEACHINGS: He was amazing -- professional, articulate and knew his subject inside-and-out! – Jan S. It was very obvious Michael knows [his stuff].
+He was very organized and I feel like he answered many questions that I've had for years.
+Thank you so much. – Betty S. Michael was sensational; one of the few who can actually DO a webinar and keep an interest.
+Nice voice inflection and tone; no distracting "um's" and such.
+Great material; learned a ton! - Geno S. Very informative and in great detail and explanation, Michael.
+Time very well spent. – Jean B. Excellent seminar with relevant information.
+Great job. – Matthew M. I really found the examples [he] references on current programs and series very useful.
+The information was concise and allowed me to visualize my next steps. – Ashanti G. He was excellent! – Tina F. Good information, well thought out, organized and easy to follow.
+Many useful takeaways.
+Thanks Michael!! – Lesa B.

 Class Space Limited: Maximum 20 Writers August 13, 20, 27 and Sept 10 from 1pm-3pm.
 Your TV Series Bible is an extremely important, and often overlooked tool for selling your pilot in the industry.
 It’s a document which explains in detail – who your characters are, what they will be up against, where future conflict will come, and what themes your show will be exploring.
 It gives studio and network executives confidence that you know what you’re doing, and that the show has the story potential to live on for multiple seasons.
 The problem is that there isn’t a lot of literature out there detailing how to construct a bible.
 This Stage 32 Intensive is aimed to give you the information and guidance that you need to write a strong bible that can be used when sending out and selling your pilot script.
 Each week, your instructor Michael Poisson (Director of Development at Silent Machine Entertainment, Krysten Ritter’s production company that has a first look deal at Universal TV) will be giving a lecture about how to write one section of your series bible, and then you’ll be assigned to write that section for a project of your own.
 The following week Mike will offer one-on-one skype sessions to discuss your work, give you any notes, and answer any questions that you may have.
 So, at the end of this Intensive, you will have a strong and well-executed bible that you’ll be able to use as a selling tool for your own TV series.
 Mike has worked at CAA, two production companies, and as a showrunner’s assistant on a TV series, and at each job he has seen the importance of bibles and how they have been used to get series sold and on the air.
 As a writer, Mike has also used them in his own writing career, and a well-written bible of helped him to secure his manager, and get multiple production companies interested in his work.